 If you choose to include a 1-page synopsis, you can find advice on writing one here.

 After Monday, February 12th, you may contact Shalene Gupta at email@example.com and she will tell you who you are 90% likely to meet with.
 With this information, you’ll have 3 weeks to tailor your query letter for that person.

 4.)
 Format and submit your manuscript.

 Your manuscript is due by Monday, March 5th, 2018 at 12:00pm (noon) ET.
-See the Application Guidelines below to correctly format your manuscript and submit it via our online form.
+See the Submission Guidelines below to correctly format your manuscript and submit it via our online form.
 Under no circumstances can we accept manuscripts after the deadline, and we cannot offer refunds or credits if you do not submit it on time.

 5.)
 Relax and wait!